adobe/spectrum-css/README.md

 ## Where is the JavaScript?

 Spectrum CSS is CSS-only, implementing only the interactivity that can be done with pure CSS.
-Thus, Spectrum CSS should only be used by implementations of Spectrum, or very simple applications that only need things like typography, checkboxes, textfields, etc.
+Thus, Spectrum CSS should only be used by implementations of Spectrum or very simple applications that only need things like typography, checkboxes, textfields, etc.

 Adobe maintains separate JavaScript libraries written with React, Angular, and web components that use Spectrum CSS to create fully interactive Spectrum components.
-These libraries will be open sourced soon.
+These libraries will be open-sourced soon.

 ## Using Spectrum CSS

 The preferred method of using Spectrum CSS relies on custom properties to swap out variables for different themes and colorstops.
-This has the lowest bundle size and the simplest usage, but is incompatible with < IE 11
+This has the lowest bundle size and the simplest usage but is incompatible with < IE 11

 To use Spectrum CSS with IE 11 or without, see the [legacy usage documentation](README-legacy.md).